Paarl Rock are three granite outcrops, second biggest on earth, which are more than 500 million years old. It was declared a Nature Reserve in 1977.

 Detailed Time of Day Tips

-- If you hike, start very early before the cable car begins to operate.
-That way you'll avoid busy areas and dodge the heat as well in summer months.
+- If you plan to hike to the summit via Platteklip Gorge, start early in the morning.
+That way you'll avoid busy areas and dodge the heat as well in the summer months.

-- If you use the cable car to get to the top, also be early.
+- If you use the cable car to get to the top, also be there early.
 Arrive as soon as they start operating in the morning.
-That way you'll avoid long waiting lines and a very crowded experience.
-For operating times click the official link (then scroll down): Cableway - Rates - Hours
+That way, you'll avoid long waiting lines of 1.5 hours during midday.
+For operating times, fee for the cable car, and buy ticket online; click the official link (then scroll down): Cableway - Rates - Hours

 Nearby Tip: Visit the breathtaking Table Mountain at Cape Town.
 We just updated our Table Mountain Guide (the link takes you to our article) with great tips you should know, as well as tour suggestions.